sestakp/vut-brno-information-technology/README.md

 University projects are always shared after the end of the term.

-**warning for future students.
-Projects are tested for plagiarism**
+**Warning for future students.
+Projects are tested for plagiarism.**